Seeing pink? You’re not the only one.

 Credit: @Mitch.Toft - South Australian Tourism Commission

-Your Nearest G’day Park—Stansbury Caravan Park
+Your Nearest G’day Parks—Stansbury Caravan Park

 NORTHERN TERRITORY